Referencing Information

 The physical book version of Cite Them Right can also be found in the Library's Study Skills Collection under the classmark PN171.F56 PEA.
 You can find more books on referencing via Library Search

-Need help or advice with anything on this page?
+Need help or advice about anything on this page?
+Contact Academic Skills Centre

 The Harvard referencing style is a commonly used author-date system.